 Once you have found a condo that you like and your offer has been accepted you will usually be required to pay a 10% non-refundable deposit.
 The contract will then be drawn up by the agent or lawyer.
 Checks should be made to ensure that there are no charges on the property.
 The Juristic Office at the condo will issue a “clearance letter” or “free of debt” letter.
 If everything is OK, you can then transfer the property into your name at the Land Office.
 In Pattaya, the Land Office is on Soi 17, Suksabai Villas.
 When you are there, transfer fees will need to be paid to the officer who should be paid in cash.
 The fees are usually split 50/50 between the buyer and seller.

 Buying a House in Pattaya

 There are ways in which a foreigner can purchase a house in Pattaya.
 One way is to buy the property in your Thai partner’s name and set up a 30-year lease for your protection.
 The second way is to buy it in Thai Company Name.
 However, it is essential that you understand all the laws associated with the latter option, and this is something that we can discuss with you in person depending on your personal circumstances.

-This very well located land in the center of Jomtien is for sale under a Thai Company
+This beautiful plot of land in the housing development of Phoenix Golf Course is for sale under a Thai Company

 It is complicated, although not impossible, for a foreigner to obtain a mortgage from a bank in Thailand.
 However, private mortgages can be available from the seller or via a reputable lawyer.
 Once again, this is an area that would need to be discussed on an individual basis.